 Minnesota Forfeiture Lawyers & Attorneys

-If you have been charged with driving under the influence, you need to make sure that you retain the services of a qualified and experienced DWI lawyer immediately.
+If you have been charged with driving under the influence, you need to make sure that you retain the services of a qualified and experienced Minnesota DWI lawyer immediately.
 Kevin DeVore has the experience necessary to fight your case effectively and the commitment required to make sure that you always know that we are at your side.

-You must keep in mind that the penalties associated with a DWI include:
+It is important to note that the penalties associated with a DWI include:

 - Significant jail time